 Although our body naturally keeps our skin hydrated and moisturized, our skin becomes dry in winters, dehydration, and lifestyle choices.
-There are many ways that can prevent dry skin and keep our skin moisturized and healthy.
+While some individuals may choose to undergo surgical procedures like facelifts or necklifts (more information can be found on this website , there are many ways that can prevent dry skin and keep our skin moisturized and healthy.

 The most effective way to keep the skin hydrated is to drink lots of water for optimum hydration.
 Higher water intake positively impacts normal skin physiology, in particular in those individuals with lower daily water consumption.
 Apart from drinking water, there are four main products that help to hydrate the skin.
 These are creams, lotions, gels and ointments.

 Lotions are best for daytime moisturizing on the face and body.
 Specialty creams for the face and body are different.
 However, all the creams should preferably be used at night so that the heavier fats can properly blend in the skin.